Welcome to the Epidermoid Brain Tumor Society

 It is the month of May.
 This is the month that the national huge charities for brain tumors raise awareness and critical funds for promising research across the United States.
 EBTS joins in with our own effort to raise specific funds for epidermoid brain tumor research.
 With benign always written in front of the epidermoid brain tumor, this does not tell the full story of how dangerous and challenging this benign tumor can become at the location in the skull base.
 It is an invader and needs to be eradicated.
 This can only happen with epidermoid research.

-Last year, EBTS dedicated the month of May Brain Tumor Awareness to our own members that had suffered with the epidermoid, lost their battle and had other contributing factors, and are no longer with us.
-This year of 2015, EBTS dedicates our 2nd Annual May Brain Tumor Awareness Month to the children in our membership who have had challenges with the epidermoid.
+Last year, EBTS dedicated the month of May Brain Tumor Awareness to our own patients that had suffered with the epidermoid, lost their battle and had other contributing factors, and are no longer with us.
+This year of 2015, EBTS dedicates our 2nd Annual May Brain Tumor Awareness Month to the children in our group who have had challenges with the epidermoid.
 It has changed their young lives, and their lives going forward are not as bright due to this tumor.
 Please help us as we search for answers!
 There is a great need for research when you read stories like the one below.
 No child or adult should be subjected to the epidermoid brain tumor.

 At two years of age, JaNiyah’s mother noticed that JaNiyah had weakness on her right side.
 MRI diagnosis showed an epidermoid in the location of the skull base.
 Her first surgery for debulking treatment (removing some of the contents of the tumor, not removing the tumor) was June, 2011.
 The epidermoid sac soon filled back up again resulting in second debulking surgery in January, 2012.
 She went a whole year without being in the hospital after this.
 But because of surgery scar tissue, excess cerebrospinal fluid (CSF) had collected and JaNiyah had to be shunted to remove fluid and improve circulation of CSF.